mcyc/mufasa/docs/source/installation.rst

 1. **Install from PyPI**:

    The easiest way to install MUFASA is through PyPI.
-Run the following command in your terminal:
+Run the following command in your terminal to get the latest stable version:

    .. code-block:: bash

        pip install mufasa

 2. **Install from Source**:
-   to install the latest developing version, clone the MUFASA GitHub repository:
+   to install the latest developing version, clone the MUFASA GitHub repository and install by
+   using:

    .. code-block:: bash